bkesterbyld/fabulous-oregano/content/pages/index.md

         image: images/enrich5.png
         image_alt: App users welcoming a new member
         content: >
-          Bitdomain no code logic agents transform, aggregate and analyze data in real-time.
+          Create no code logic agents that transform, aggregate and analyze data in real-time.
 They act upon incoming data and events, or can be set to run on timers.
         actions: